.rll-youtube-player, [data-lazy-src]{display:none !important;}

 • Activity modifications

-• Local therapies as per clinical evaluation: laser, ShockWave, injections
+• Local therapies based on clinical evaluation: laser, ShockWave, infiltrations

 Orthoses redistribute pressure under the foot, reducing the load on the plantar fibroma.
 At PiedRéseau, the treatment plan is personalized, considering the patient’s activity level and goals.

-Surgery remains an option in certain cases, considered when pain persists despite conservative treatments.
+Surgery remains an option in certain cases.
+It is considered when pain persists despite conservative treatments.

-The intervention consists of removing the nodule; however, recurrence is common.
-A detailed discussion with the PiedRéseau podiatrist occurs before any decision.
+The procedure involves removing the nodule.
+However, recurrence is frequent.
+A detailed discussion takes place with the PiedRéseau podiatrist before any decision.

 Shoes directly influence plantar pressure.
 An overly rigid sole increases irritation.